pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - The main ticketmaster api call is `"https://app.ticketmaster.com/discovery/v2/events.json?keyword=bicep&apikey=MYAPIKEY&size=2&locale=*&page=page` and is made using Ajax.
 This returns a json object that is then parsed and its relevant contents displayed on the events page.
 - Each event is displayed with its date, time, title, and ticket purchase information.
 - Clicking an event displays the venue, that venue text is then passed into the google maps api and google geocoding api to then display a google map of the location, the function written to do this is `geocodeAddress(geocoder, map, address)`
+- The google maps geocode api is used to translate the event name returned from ticketmaster and translate to a the google maps location on the events.html page
 - Pagination is also a feature of this page with 2 events loaded per page, and next, previous links, and the ability to click on a page number and display events for that page.
 ![Events](/assets/images/readme/events.PNG)